 - Provide tools to enable genetic data to be used to identify and classify biodiversity at a range of scales and to use these tools to inform conservation management and enable better decision making.

 This nationally-inclusive and collaborative initiative is led by researchers from the Australian State and National Herbaria and Botanic Gardens.
-Current consortium members include Australian National Herbarium, Australian Tropical Herbarium, Kings Park and Botanic Gardens Herbarium, Medicinal Plant Herbarium – Southern Cross University, NCW Beadle Herbarium – University of New England, Queensland Herbarium, Royal Botanic Garden Sydney, Royal Botanic Gardens Victoria, State Herbarium of South Australia, University of Melbourne Herbarium, Western Australia Herbarium, CSIRO, Department of Biodiversity, Conservation and Attractions Western Australia, La Trobe University, University of Adelaide, University of Melbourne, Australian National University, Western Sydney University, Government of Western Australia, TERN and Atlas of Living Australia.
+Current consortium members include Australian National Herbarium, Australian Tropical Herbarium, Kings Park and Botanic Gardens Herbarium, Medicinal Plant Herbarium and Southern Cross Plant Science – Southern Cross University, NCW Beadle Herbarium – University of New England, Queensland Herbarium, Royal Botanic Garden Sydney, Royal Botanic Gardens Victoria, State Herbarium of South Australia, University of Melbourne Herbarium, Western Australia Herbarium, CSIRO, Department of Biodiversity, Conservation and Attractions Western Australia, La Trobe University, University of Adelaide, University of Melbourne, Australian National University, Western Sydney University, Government of Western Australia, TERN and Atlas of Living Australia.

-For further information please visit the Bioplatforms Australia Data Portal: https://data.bioplatforms.com/organization/about/bpa-plants
+Data from the initiative is accessible on the Bioplatforms Australia Data Portal: https://data.bioplatforms.com/organization/about/bpa-plants

 Image: Acacia pycnantha (Photographer: Gwenn and Rodger Elliot)